Scripts helpers

 Type Safety

-, and unexpected types gracefully, returning sensible defaults or typed guards.
+All functions handle null, undefined, and unexpected types gracefully, returning sensible defaults or typed guards.

 ๐

-Date Formatter (dateFormatter.ts
+Date Formatter (dateFormatter.ts)

 Consistent date formatting utilities for UI components and tables.